dotnet/runtime/src/libraries/System.Linq.Queryable/README.md

 # System.Linq.Queryable

-Provides a set of static methods for querying data structures that implement `IQueryable<T>`.
+Provides a set of extension methods for querying data structures that implement `IQueryable<T>`.

 Documentation can be found at https://learn.microsoft.com/en-us/dotnet/api/system.linq.